Cymothoa exigua: Distribution

-C. exigua is quite widespread.
+Cymothoa exigua is quite widespread.
 It can be found from the Gulf of California southward to north of the Gulf of Guayaquil, Ecuador, as well as in parts of the Atlantic.
 It has been found in waters from 2 m to almost 60 m deep.
-This isopod is known to parasitize eight species in two orders and four families of fishes—seven species of order Perciformes: three snappers (Lutjanidae), one species of grunt (Haemulidae), three drums (Sciaenidae), and one species of order Atheriniformes: one grunion (Atherinidae).
-New hosts from Costa Rica include the Colorado snapper, Lutjanus colorado and Jordan's snapper, L. jordani.
+This isopod is known to parasitize eight species in two orders and four families of fish—seven species of order Perciformes: three snappers, one species of grunt, three drums, and one species of silverside: one grunion.
+New hosts from Costa Rica include the Colorado snapper and Jordan's snapper.